Leaders in Online and Professional Continuing Education

 Format and Schedule

-This is a four week course consisting of about five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
-The schedule for the weekly meetings will be shared soon.
+This is a five week course consisting of about five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
+The class will meet on Wednesdays at 1:30 PM ET starting 02/19/2025.

 See what past participants have said about this course: